33 Best Grilling Recipes on the Planet

 Grilled Lamb Chops With Harissa Yogurt

-Throwing a backyard feast for friends and family?
-Time to impress them all with your pitmaster skills.
+Throwing a backyard feast?
+Time to impress your family with your pitmaster skills.
 Lamb chops are actually pretty simple to grill and don't require a lot of time.
 Rub them with a spice mixture and serve with a spicy yogurt sauce and grilled summer veggies like zucchini and squash.

 Get this recipe from Feasting at Home.